facebookresearch/demucs/README.md

     this is much smaller (150MB instead of 1GB) and quality should be exactly the same.
 Let me know if you disagree.
     As a result, this is the one used by default.
 - `demucs_extra`: Demucs trained with extra training data,
+- `demucs48_hq`: Demucs with 48 initial hidden channels, trained on [MusDB-HQ](https://zenodo.org/record/3338373),
+ used as a baseline for the [Music Demixing Challenge 2021](https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021),
 - `tasnet`: Conv-Tasnet trained on MusDB,
 - `tasnet_extra`: Conv-Tasnet trained with extra training data.